Common Causes of Blurry Vision

 Myopia (nearsightedness)

 This occurs when the eye is longer than normal or the cornea is too curved, causing light to focus in front of the retina.
 Myopia affects nearly 30% of the US population, making it a prevalent cause of blurry vision.
-Learn more about myopia and the importance of controlling the progression in children here.
+Learn more about myopia and the importance of controlling the progression in children.

 Hyperopia (farsightedness)